 Author: M.R.
 James

 This is my first connection with the esteemed M.R.
 James, and it has left me wanting more.
-I came across this collection through the monthly free Audible membership deals, and since I love horror stories, I added it to my playlist without much thought and with no former introduction to James.
-I’ll even guilty admit, I’d never heard of the author before.
+I came across The Conception of Terror through the monthly free Audible membership deals, and since I love horror stories, I added it to my playlist without much thought and with no former introduction to James.
+I’ll even guiltily admit, I’d never heard of the author before.

 Each story has an old world overtone, a distinct “dark and stormy night” edge, which despite the occasional modernization retains a Twilight Zone atmosphere, equal parts paranoia and supernatural.
 It’s palpable, dark without being unduly depressing, classic without hiding all the gory details.
 The various voice actors (there are different actors for every character) give it a Hitchcock quality, and the auditory affects are mostly well played and suitable to creating the “there in the moment” atmosphere of classic oral storytelling.
 As Goldilocks would say, it’s just right, and it has left me with a taste for further explorations into the grim realities of James’ subtle yet terrifying storytelling.